 How to brief Lovable so it builds what you actually want.

-Here's the uncomfortable part: the tool did exactly what it was told.
+Here is the uncomfortable part: the tool did exactly what it was told.
 Lovable, Bolt and Cursor are extraordinary at building.
-They are not mind-readers, and they don't push back.
+They are not mind-readers, and they do not push back.
 Every detail you leave out, they fill in with the most generic plausible default.
-A vague brief doesn't produce a vague product — it produces a confident, specific, wrong one.

 Why it builds the wrong thing

 A prompt is an instruction.
 A brief is a set of decisions.
-When you write "a booking app for my yoga studio," you've given an instruction with roughly forty unmade decisions hiding inside it: who books, can they cancel, what happens when a class is full, do you take payment now or later, what does a returning client see versus a first-timer.
-The model can't ask you those questions, so it answers them itself — quietly, and in the blandest way possible.
+When you write "a booking app for my yoga studio," you have given an instruction with roughly forty unmade decisions hiding inside it: who books, can they cancel, what happens when a class is full, do you take payment now or later, what does a returning client see versus a first-timer?

 Stop describing the screen.
 Describe the job.